-Those percentages are even higher for certain organs.
+Those percentages are even higher for specific organs.
 Your heart and brain are 73% water, and your kidneys are 79% water.
 Water accounts for 83% of your lung tissue.

-Water lubricates your joints, helps you form saliva, and provides shock absorption for your spinal cord and brain.
-It flushes waste out of your body and transports proteins and carbohydrates in your bloodstream.
+Water lubricates your joints, helps you form saliva and provides shock absorption for your spinal cord and brain.
+It flushes waste out of your body and transports proteins and carbohydrates into your bloodstream.
 It regulates your internal temperature, and it is a building material for your very cells.

 That is why what is in your drinking water matters.
 When you drink healthy, pure, uncontaminated water, you are nourishing and replenishing every cell in your body.
 Not all drinking water is as fresh and pure as a clean mountain stream, though—in fact, a lot of the water we drink is anything but clean.
 When you drink unclean water, you are dosing your body with harmful toxins.
 These toxins have an adverse impact on all of your cells and organs and may cause cumulative damage over time.

-Environmental Working Group (EWG) conducted a comprehensive study on drinking water in 2009.
+The Environmental Working Group (EWG) conducted a comprehensive study on drinking water in 2009.
 Their research included rivers, lakes, and streams throughout the country and is incredibly revealing about the seriousness of the tap water problems in this country.
-During the course of their study, they discovered:
+During their study, they discovered:

 - 86 pollutants associated with urban sprawl in 46 states.
 This includes run-off from our streets and highways, wastewater and lawn care pesticides.

 - 42 contaminants linked to water storage, treatment, and distribution in 45 states.
 Some of the chemicals used to disinfect our water supply are actually known to increase our risk of certain cancers and cause development problems.